tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

     Out chan<- Envelope

     // Error is a channel for reporting peer errors to the router, typically used
-    // when peers send a malformed, invalid, or malignant message.
+    // when peers send an invalid or malignant message.
     Error chan<- PeerError
 }